Ficool

 It wasn't enough.
 It would never be enough.
 But it was what he could do.

 The System's cold assessments helped more than he'd expected.
 Not dramatically.
-A few percentage points here, a minor correction there.
+A minor correction here, a small adjustment there.
 But over hundreds of repetitions, those small improvements accumulated.
-His body was learning patterns that felt ancient, movements that seemed to rise from somewhere deeper than muscle memory.
+His body was learning patterns that felt ancient, corrections his limbs made without waiting for his mind to agree.

 The dreams, he thought.
 It has to be the dreams.